-Lastly, it's important that your MSP business has backup too!
+Last but not least, it's important that your MSP business has backup as well!
 Not only is it critical to protect your business and client data, but to be a trusted advisor, you need to demonstrate that you practice what you preach.
-Additionally, using the backup and BC/DR solutions that you sell will give you authority to speak to their value and benefits with firsthand experience.
+Additionally, using the backup and BC/DR solutions that you sell will give you authority to speak to their value and benefits with first-hand experience.